Duties and responsibilities

 Tips for physicians to help prevent drug diversion and related unlawful prescription activity, and avoid potential medical-legal difficulties.

-Who has custody of medical records, and who can they be shared with?
+Who has custody of medical records, and who is entitled to access them?

 Physicians can be better prepared to transfer patient health information when they understand who has custody of and access to medical records.